Basic Concept of HashMap

 // bit (sign bit) is cleared, ensuring h is non-negative

-Alright, the issue of hashCode
+Alright, we solved the problem of hashCode

 array.

 modulus operation to ensure the index always falls within the valid range of the array.
-So, here we can also use the %
+So here, we can also use the %

 function implementation is as follows: